 Katherine Walls Colvin, MSN, APN-BC, is a Board Certified Family Nurse Practitioner in the Vanderbilt Eskind Diabetes Clinic.
 She has a faculty appointment in the Vanderbilt Department of Medicine with degrees from Middle Tennessee State University and Vanderbilt University.
 She specializes in managing patients with type 1 and type 2 diabetes, insulin pumps, Cystic Fibrosis related diabetes, steroid induced diabetes, as well as other endocrine disorders.
 She is concerned with the patient's overall health and wellness and empowering the patient to manage their disease condition.

-Ann Rice Hackett, APRN-BC, ANP, WHNP
+Ann Rice Hackett, APRN-BC, ANP, WHNP, CDE

 Ann Hackett is an Adult Nurse Practitioner who is dually Board Certified in Women's Health and Adult Nursing.
 Her primary interests include insulin pump therapy, Humulin RU500 insulin, inpatient management of diabetes, gestational diabetes, continuous glucose sensors, and the effects of behavioral modifications on blood glucose.
 She has a faculty appointment in the Vanderbilt Department of Medicine with two degrees from Vanderbilt University, including Masters of Science in Nursing.
 In addition, she is a certified pump trainer and is a preceptor for the Vanderbilt University School of Nursing and Vanderbilt University School of Medicine.

 Brett Kinzig, MSN, ANP-BC, is a Nurse Practitioner in the Vanderbilt Eskind Diabetes Center.
-He has worked specifically with diabetes and endocrine disease management for the last seven years.
+He has worked specifically with diabetes and endocrine disease management for over ten years.
 Previously, he worked as a Registered Nurse on Vanderbilt's telemetry units and in the Cardiovascular Intensive Care Unit.
 His major professional interests concern the management of Diabetes Mellitus and other cardiovascular risk factors such as hypertension, hyperlipidemia and obesity.
 He strongly believes in the power and efficacy of preventative care and patient education in the successful management of these conditions.
 In addition, he is a certified pump trainer and a member of the American Diabetes Association, Tennessee Nurses Association and Middle Tennessee Advanced Practice Nurses.

 Janie Lipps, APRN, BC, CDE, is a Board Certified Adult Nurse Practitioner in the Vanderbilt Eskind Center for Diabetes Care, and Nurse Coordinator of DCCT, Epidemiology of Diabetes Intervention and Complications (EDIC), and other clinical research trials.
 She is a certified diabetes educator.
 Her research interests include finding ways to improve care for persons with diabetes, testing new diabetes drugs and monitoring techniques.
 She is also an adjunct instructor in the Vanderbilt University School of Nursing and a frequent speaker on diabetes and results of diabetes research.
 She is the current president of the Middle Tennessee American Diabetes Association Community Leadership Board.